MSc Applied Neuropsychology (Distance Learning)Find a programme

 Please visit our programme catalogue for full details of the structure and unit content for the distance learning MSc in Applied Neuropsychology.

-An upper second-class honours degree (or international equivalent) in psychology or a closely related discipline (e.g. neuroscience, medicine).
-Previous/current professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
-These will be considered on a case-by-case basis and we welcome enquiries about the suitability of any particular degree prior to full application.
+An upper second-class honours degree (or international equivalent) in psychology or a closely related discipline (e.g. neuroscience or clinical psychology).
+Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.

 See international equivalent qualifications on the International Office website.